polatory/polatory/README.md

 You can just click the ★Star button to show your interest.

-### Open an Issue
+### <a href="https://github.com/polatory/polatory/issues">Open an Issue</a>

 Feel free to open an issue, if you have/found any questions, requests or issues.

-### Send a Pull Request
+### <a href="https://github.com/polatory/polatory/pulls">Send a Pull Request</a>

 You can fork and propose improvements in the source code.
-When sending a PR for the first time, please <a href="https://www.clahub.com/agreements/polatory/draft">review and sign the Contributor License Agreement</a>.
+When sending a PR for the first time, please <a href="https://cla-assistant.io/polatory/polatory">review and sign the Contributor License Agreement</a>.

 ### Visit ScalFMM